CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.8 Domestic work place.md

 #### INF.8.A2 Transportation of work material to the home workplace [Home automation]

-It MUST be regulated which data carriers and documents are processed at the home office and transported between the institution and the home office.
+It MUST be regulated which data carriers and documents can be processed at the home office and transported between the institution and the home office.
 In general, data carriers and other documents MUST be transported safely.
 The regulations MUST be appropriately communicated to the employees.

 #### INF.8.A3 Protection against unauthorized access to the home workplace [Home automation]

 The employees MUST be informed about the regulations and measures for burglary and access protection.
-MUST be warned to close windows and lock doors when the home office is empty.
+MUST be warned to close windows and close doors when the home office is empty.

 It MUST be ensured that unauthorized persons can never enter the home office and access company IT and documents.
 These measures MUST be checked at reasonable intervals, or at least a change in domestic circumstances.